rd--/blksc3/md/glossary.md

 Blocks can be deleted using the _Delete_ item in the context menu, or by pressing the _Delete_ key.
-When a block is deleted all of its descendents are deleted along with it.
+When a block is deleted all of its descendants are deleted along with it.
 Deletion can be _undone_.

 ## Display